10 Spanish Painters and Masters of Art

 Presently, various Spanish contemporary painters are crucial for the development of the urban and street artworks.
 These contemporary authors never stop to amaze us as they represent, yet again, some of the most revolutionary application of paint.

 From the beginning of art, Spanish painters offered some of the most beautiful, disturbing, and even some of the most erotic images.
-The following list of artists features some of the most important nam es of Spanish creativity.
-Without them, the face of art would not be as eclectic as we know it to be.
+The following list of artists features some of the most important names of creativity in Spain.
+Without these famous Spanish painters, the face of art would not be as eclectic as we know it to be.

 Offering a comprehensive analysis of Spain’s heritage, the understanding of Spanish art is reflected and brought closer to the reader.
 From Iberian and Roman beginnings, the book traces the development of the arts in Spain, examining the magnificent Islamic and Christian foundations at Cordoba and the Escorial, the idiosyncratic masterworks of El Greco, the Golden Age of Zurbaran and Velazquez, the art of Goya, and the innovative works of Picasso, Dali and Miro, and revealing that many of the most characteristic Spanish artistic currents had their origins far into the past.